dikortis/LetsTalkETC/Episodes/Episode_10.md

-add the Treasury model and keep innovating and with a TV you're saying we believe immutability is important it's it's cords crucial it's but that years unfortunately that one that one principle is not enough to then win over the world and take over everything's going to be great for my
+add the Treasury model and keep innovating and with a TV you're saying we believe immutability is important it's cords crucial it's but that years unfortunately that one principle is not enough to then win over the world and take over everything's going to be great for my